LiveTL/LiveTL/about/android/index.md

 ## Launching LiveTL

 To get started, visit your favorite streamer on YouTube.
-Click the "share" button to open the stream or archive in LiveTL.
+Tap the "share" button to open the stream or archive in LiveTL.

 ![](../../img/android-launcher.png)
 ![](../../img/android-launcher-2.png)